8 Real-World Applications of 3D Printing

 5. Fluid & Gas Delivery

-"AM allows you to route your process fluid & gas internally.
-You can eliminate the need to run external fluid & gas lines.
+"AM allows you to route process fluid & gas without the need to run supplemental lines.
+Delivery channels can be designed into the part itself, like in the photo above.

-To give you another example, imagine replacing a traditional cross drilled manifold with a 3D printed one.
-You can connect your inputs and outputs in the most efficient way possible.
-We cut open this workpiece to illustrate the concept.
-You never have to plug a drill-hole, or inhibit fluid flow with a 90-degree corner again!"
+To give you another example, imagine replacing a traditional cross-drilled manifold with a 3D printed one.
+You can connect your inputs and outputs in the most efficient way possible; no need to drill, plug, mill or braze.
+An additional bonus is that you never have to inhibit fluid flow with a sharp 90-degree corner."

 6. Component Consolidation